sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 <br/>

 ### <a id="yolo">YOLO</a>
 **YOLO** stands for **You Only Look Ones**.
-Here we will describe how to prepare data in *YOLO* format, install *Darknet* framework, train NN and use it for *Objects Detection*.
+Here we will describe how to prepare data in *YOLO* format, install *Darknet* framework, train *YOLO* and use it for *Objects Detection*.

-Before starting to train with *YOLO* it is needed to prepare data.
+Before starting to train *YOLO* it is needed to prepare data.
 It is possible to collect data or to use already prepared data.

 | ![Data_Preparation](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Objects_Detection/Data_Preparation.png) |
 |:--:|